 For the identified use cases, a gap analysis is performed between potential new service requirements and existing 3GPP requirements and functionalities.

-NOTE: This study investigates requirements for additional 5GS capabilities to assist UTM, with the assumption that liability and responsibility for drones operation remain under the domain of the UTM/drone operator.
+NOTE: This study investigates requirements for additional 5GS capabilities to assist UTM, with the assumption that liability and responsibility for UAV operation remain under the domain of the UTM/UAV operator.

-NOTE: Potential overlaps with ongoing stage-2 work (on UAS), and other S1 studies (e.g. FS_Sensing) have been considered and avoided.
+NOTE: Potential overlaps with ongoing stage-2 work (on UAS), and other SA1 studies (e.g. FS_Sensing) have been considered and avoided.